paciowg/delDemo/README.md

     (Don't have a __Github__ account?
 Register [here](https://github.com/join) then run the above commands)

-7. Create a new directory to store this web app.
+7. <a name="step-7"></a>Create a new directory to store this web app.
 Feel free to put this directory wherever makes sense.
 For the sake of simplicity, the following commands will create it directly in the home directory:

     ```
     cd ~